 - 1.1.
 The London Borough of Hammersmith and Fulham (LBHF), Royal Borough of Kensington and Chelsea (RBKC) and Westminster City Council (WCC) have given Cabinet approval (Tri-Borough Passenger Transport Executive Decision Report 14 January 2013 for LBHF, 10 January 2013 for RBKC, 19 December 2012 for WCC) to select and appoint contractors to provide the following services on behalf of all three authorities: - a.
 Management of passenger transport operations. - b.
 A framework for the provision of taxi and mini bus services for Children's Services and Adults Services clients (as well as for general staff transport). - 1.2.
-The framework agreement and contracts will be let by WCC and it is anticipated that this framework will be operated on behalf of the Tri-borough clients by the management contractor (as 'a' above), overseen by a Tri-borough Passenger Transport Strategic Client function based in the Tri-borough Children's Commissioning Directorate. - 1.3.
-WCC is acting as the lead authority for itself, LBHF and RBKC; and is conducting the tender process on its and on their behalf. - 1.4.
+The framework agreement and contracts will be let by WCC and it is anticipated that this framework will be operated on behalf of the Tri-borough clients by either the management contractor (as 'a' above) or as part of the responsibilities of the Tri-borough Passenger Transport Strategic Client function based in the Tri-borough Children's Commissioning Directorate. - 1.3.
+WCC is acting as the lead authority. - 1.4.
 The procurement process is underpinned by the Tri-Borough Procurement Protocol which contains, interalia, the principles of joint procurement with one borough as the lead as well as the cost sharing arrangements. - 1.5.
 Additionally, specific Tri-borough arrangements for Passenger Transport will be covered by an Inter Authority Agreement (IAA) as described in Section 11.5. - 1.6.
-The tender is divided into the following lots: - Lot 1A Framework agreement for the provision of Passenger Transport Operations using vehicles generally suitable for larger group travel (usually mini-buses). - Lot 1B Framework Agreement for the provision of Passenger Transport Operations using vehicles generally suitable for individual and smaller group travel (usually taxis). - Lot 2 Framework Agreement for the Management of Transport Operations. - Lot 3 Framework Agreement for the Provision of both the Transport Operations (using vehicles generally suitable for Large Group Travel) and the Management of Transport Operations (Lots 1A and 2). - 1.7.
+The Invitation to Tender (ITT) was divided into the following lots: - Lot 1A Framework agreement for the provision of Passenger Transport Operations using vehicles generally suitable for larger group travel (usually minibuses). - Lot 1B Framework Agreement for the provision of Passenger Transport Operations using vehicles generally suitable for individual and smaller group travel (usually taxis). - Lot 2 Framework Agreement for the Management of Transport Operations. - Lot 3 Framework Agreement for the Provision of both the Transport Operations (using vehicles generally suitable for Large Group Travel) and the Management of Transport Operations (Lots 1A and 2). - 1.7.
 Lot 3 was specifically designed to provide the option of having one lead contractor should it provide a significant financial advantage over separate frameworks of providers under Lot 1A (minibuses) and Lot 2 (Transport Management) taking into account the risks associated with awarding to a single contractor under this lot.

 1.8.
 It is intended that WCC will award Call-Off Contracts under the framework agreement which the successful tenderers will enter into with the City Council.
-The scope of these contracts will include service users from across all three boroughs with an intended phased implementation commencing August 2013 and finishing in January 2014.
+The scope of these contracts will include service users from across all three boroughs with an intended phased implementation commencing January 2014.